raspy135/Qun-synthesizer/README.md

 If you record the MIDI signals to your MIDI recorder or DAW, it can be used as a tone preset.

 ### All note off
-When you are not in Play mode, pressing “Mode” button on the base board (not red top board) will turn on / turn off receiving MIDI signal.
-It can be used as MIDI Panic button.
+When you are not in Play mode, pressing “Mode” button on the base board (not the red top board) will turn on / turn off receiving MIDI signal.
+It can be used as a MIDI Panic button.

 ## Parameter Mode